stride3d/stride-website/posts/2026-11-14-announcing-stride-4-4.md

 ### Join Us on This Journey

 We’re always excited to welcome new contributors to the Stride family.
 Whether it’s through code or content contributions, spreading the word, or donations, every bit helps us grow stronger.
-Check out all the ways to support the development on stride in the [documentation](https://stride-docs.dockfrankenste.in/4.4/en/contributors/index.html).
+Check out all the ways to support the development in the [documentation](https://stride-docs.dockfrankenste.in/4.4/en/contributors/index.html).

 ## Links